Norman Powell: College career

 In his first year at the University of California, Los Angeles (UCLA), he was the only true freshman to play significant minutes in 2011–12, when he averaged 17.8 minutes and contributed 4.6 points and 2.2 rebounds in 33 games, joining Tyler Lamb and Lazeric Jones as the only Bruins to play in every game that season.
 While he excelled as a driving guard in high school, his role transformed at UCLA, taking less than one-fourth of his shots around the rim and close to half from outside on three-point attempts, connecting on 38.5% over the last 18 games.

 Powell averaged 6.1 points in 22.1 minutes in 2012–13, making nine starts while playing all 35 games.
 He began the season as a starter, but was later moved to the bench.
 His minutes declined from an average of 28.4 in the first seven games to 19 the following 26 games.
 After replacing injured starter Jordan Adams, Powell's minutes increased to 37 per game.
 He considered transferring to San Diego State after the season, but decided to stay primarily because UCLA coach Ben Howland was fired.
-Powell credited Howland for his development on defense, but he stated that "there were a lot of things going on that weren’t fair for me" and "I definitely wanted to see a change."
+Powell credited Howland for his development on defense, but he stated that "there were a lot of things going on that weren't fair for me" and "I definitely wanted to see a change."
 The Bruins hired Steve Alford as their new coach.

 In 2013–14, Powell started all 37 games and was third on the team in scoring (11.4).
 Under Alford, he became an offensive threat and a staunch defender.
 He was more aggressive taking the ball to the basket, and dunked more than he could in Howland's system.
 The team's best on-ball defender, Powell was routinely assigned the opponent's best offensive player and earned honorable mention for the Pac-12 Conference All-Defensive Team.
 UCLA opened the 2014 NCAA tournament in San Diego, enabling him to play in his hometown for the first time since high school.
 UCLA advanced to the Sweet 16, and Powell averaged 13.0 points and 2.7 rebounds in three tournament contests.
-After the season, he considered playing professionally in the National Basketball Association (NBA), and requested an evaluation of his prospects for the upcoming 2014 NBA draft.
+After the season, he considered playing professionally in the NBA, and requested an evaluation of his prospects for the upcoming 2014 NBA draft.